amolenk/ServerlessPonies/README.md

 # Serverless Ponies 🐴

-This repo contains a work-in-progress game I'm building together with my 9 year-old daughter.
+This repo contains a work-in-progress game I'm building together with my 9 year-old daughter Lisa.
 It's a sample of how to create a serverless web application using Azure Functions on the server-side and Blazor WebAssembly on the client-side (hosted in an Azure Storage static website).

 ## Getting started